danodus/mdsynth/README.txt

 - A 6809 assembler (tools/as09);
 - A C compiler (tools/mc09);
 - S19 to VHDL (tools/s19tovhd) for producing the ROM file.
+- A text to binary converter (tools/txt2bin) for converting the text file containing 8-bit values from the simulator output to raw 8-bit data for inspection in Audacity.

 The S19 file is to be uploaded to the board using a serial terminal at 57600-N-8-1 (see the installation section).
 The ROM contains the SYS09BUG utility available under "src/sys09bug" which perform the download of the file over the serial port.